 Rule 2: You're on your ownWe could tell you everything you need to know about all the countries, roads and borders between here and Russia to ensure you have a safe, uncomplicated journey.
 But if it's not dangerous and you aren't lost, you're not on an adventure.
-That means no on the road backup or support.
+That means no backup or support.
 If you get stuck or in trouble, you need to solve the problem yourself.
 Any ‘Help!
 We’re broken down in Tajikistan,’ type phone calls to Rally HQ will be met with a snort of derision and a click of the receiver.

-Rule 3: Raise £1000 for charityIt only seems fair that if you’re having the mother of all adventures you should give a little back, so we ask teams on the Rally to raise a minimum of £1000 for charity. £500 of this must go to our official charity Cool Earth.
+Rule 3: Raise £1000 for charityIt only seems fair that if you’re having the mother of all adventures you should give a little back, so we ask teams on the Rally to raise a minimum of £1000 for charity. £500 of this goes to our official charity Cool Earth.
 The other £500 can be donated to a charity of your choice.

 It’s about small.
 It’s about stupid.
 It’s about unsuitability.
 It’s about humour.

 We have purposely set the bar for engine size to a mere 1 Litre - or 1000cc.
 We shall allow up to a 1.2 for those of you who can’t handle a whole litre of courage, but anything over this and you’ll have to contact us directly and pitch your ideas to us very carefully.
 We shall allow larger engines if we think it’s unsuitable and ridiculous enough.